Collaborating and networking

 Find out more:

-To find out more, the Library offers workshops on 'Collaboration tools' to help you create and communicate your research, so why not sign up for one of those via the Graduate School's Booking system on Learn?
+To find out more, the Library offers workshops on 'Collaboration tools' to help you create and communicate your research, so why not sign up for one of those via the Doctoral College's Booking system on Learn?
 They are aimed at Doctoral Researchers, but staff are welcome too.

 Conferences are a great way to meet 'like minds' and build up networks of potential collaborators.
 To find out about conferences in your research area, sign up for Conal - Conference Alerts.
 You could also use this service to promote your own events.